Washington’s other grizzly bear population—in the Selkirk Mountains

 - Educate people on how to store food properly in bear country.

-- Protect habitat and safe passage between populations of bears: to the east with the Cabinet/Yaak, northern Continental Divide, and Bitterroot ecosystems, to the north with Canada, and to the west between the Greater Rocky Mountains and the North Cascades.
+- Protect habitat and safe passage between populations of bears: to the east with the Cabinet/Yaak, northern Continental Divide, and Bitterroot ecosystems, to the north with Canada, and to the west between the Greater Rocky Mountains and the Cascade Mountains.